runtimeverification/kontrol/docs/state-diff/README.md

 ### ⚠️  Special `out` directory ⚠️

 Note that we're also setting a different `out` directory named `kout-proofs`.
 Because of this, any Kontrol related command will have to be executed in the context of the `kprove` profile.
 This can be achieved either by `export FOUNDRY_PROFILE=kprove` or by prepending any Kontrol command with that flag (e.g., `FOUNDRY_PROFILE=kprove kontrol list`).

+## 🖋️ Record your execution 🖋️

+To record your execution and save it's output to a JSON file, simply use the modifier `recordStateDiff` in the [`test/kontrol/state-diff/record-state-diff/RecordStateDiff.sol`](./test/kontrol/state-diff/record-state-diff/RecordStateDiff.sol) file.
+That is, the initial set up of your proofs has to be run in a function with the `recordStateDiff` modifier.
+An example of this can be found in [`test/kontrol/state-diff/proof-initialization.sol`](test/kontrol/state-diff/proof-initialization.sol).

+Run `forge script state-diff/proof-initialization.sol:CounterBed --sig counterBed`